You may find that the database included in OpenOffice delights you as much as it has me. This page tries to help you use it.

 In other circumstances, "Misc" is a valuable option.
 If, using "Misc", you find that your database has accumulated too many "Misc" records, you can look at them and define new categories to take some records out of the "Misc" category.

 ListBoxes will not let you enter something that isn't provided for in the ListEntries property.
-The ListEntries list cannot be "contaminated", as would be possible if you use a ComboBox control (see below).
-You don't need to get clever, use a constraint.
+The ListEntries list cannot be "contaminated", as would be possible if you use a ComboBox control.
 (See below).
+(However, if you use a ComboBox, you have other tools to prevent invalid entries... use a constraint.
+(See even further below).

 Put the form back into design mode.